jimbobbennett/HappySadAngryWorkshop/steps/DeployTheWebAppToTheCloud.md

-# Deploy the Web App to the cloud
+# Deploy the Web App to the cloud using Azure App Service

 In the [previous step](./CreateTheWebPage.md) created the web page for the game that shows the emotion you are trying to show, and captures images from the camera.
 In this step you will deploy this Web App to the cloud using Azure App Service.